 The Sparrow by Mary Doria Russel

 This is in my top few books.
-It us an anthropological Sci Fi about the brave explorers of a planet that we intercepted musical radio waves from.
-The characters are flawed and relatable.
+Its an anthropological Sci Fi about the first explorers of a planet that we intercepted musical radio waves from.
+The characters are flawed, relatable and nuanced.
 In fact, much of my inspiration for late middle age comes from one of the couples in the book.
 A classic.